dotnet/dotnet-docker/samples/aspnetapp/README.md

 The instructions assume that you have cloned this repo, have [Docker](https://www.docker.com/products/docker) installed, and have a command prompt open within the `samples/aspnetapp` directory within the repo.

+## Try a pre-built version of the sample

-If want to skip to the final result, you can try a pre-built version with the following command and access in your web browser at `http://localhost:8000`.
+If want to skip ahead, you can try a pre-built version with the following command and access in your web browser at `http://localhost:8000`.

 ```console
 docker run --rm -it -p 8000:80 mcr.microsoft.com/dotnet/core/samples:aspnetapp